On C-class equations: Introduction

 For the cases treated by Cartan and Grossman, the equivalent Cartan geometry actually falls into the class of parabolic geometries.
 In this setting, the solution space is a special instance of a twistor space of a parabolic geometry and the fundamental question of whether a parabolic geometry descends to a twistor space was studied in \cite{Cap2005}.
-It turns out that this depends only on the Cartan curvature, and, as shown in \cite{CS2009}, this remains true for arbitrary Cartan geometries.
+It turns out that this depends only on the Cartan curvature, and, as observed in \cite{CS2009}, this remains true for arbitrary Cartan geometries.
 For parabolic geometries, there is a simpler geometric object than the Cartan curvature, which still is a fundamental invariant, namely the so--called {\em harmonic curvature}.
 Using the machinery of Bernstein--Gelfand--Gelfand sequences (BGG sequences) from \cite{CSS2001} and \cite{CD2001}, it was shown in \cite{Cap2005} that descending of the geometry can be characterized in terms of this harmonic curvature.
 In particular, this provides an alternative proof for the results by Cartan and Grossman.

 Our goal in this article is to extend the characterization of the possibility of descending the Cartan geometry to the solution space to higher order cases (which also recovers Bryant's result on C-class from \cite{Bry1991}).
-There are natural candidates for invariants whose vanishing should be equivalent to descending of the geometry, namely the {\em generalized Wilczynski invariants}.
+There are natural candidates for relative invariants whose vanishing should characterize this descent, namely the {\em generalized Wilczynski invariants}.
 These were introduced in \cite{Dou2008}, where it was shown that their vanishing (i.e.\ {\em Wilczynski--flatness}) implies existence of a certain geometric structure on the solution space.

 For concreteness, let us recall how the generalized Wilczynski invariants are defined.
 Consider a linear ODE system:

 up to transformations $(t,\bu)\mapsto (\lambda(t),\mu(t)\bu)$, where $\mu(t)\in \tGL(m)$.
 Any such system can be brought to the canonical Laguerre--Forsyth form defined by: $P_n=0$ and $\tr(P_{n-1})=0$.